SonnyLabs/sonnylabs_py/README.md

 # Initialize the client with your securely stored credentials
 client = SonnyLabsClient(
-    api_key="YOUR_API_KEY",  # Replace with your actual API key or use a secure method to retrieve it analysis_id="YOUR_ANALYSIS_ID",  # Replace with your actual ID or use a secure method to retrieve it base_url="https://sonnylabs-service.onrender.com"  # Optional, this is the default value )
+    api_token="YOUR_API_TOKEN",  # Replace with your actual API key or use a secure method to retrieve it analysis_id="YOUR_ANALYSIS_ID",  # Replace with your actual ID or use a secure method to retrieve it base_url="https://sonnylabs-service.onrender.com"  # Optional, this is the default value )